rihardsgravis/figma-parser/README.md

 ### Prepare Figma file

-Each token has to be a component with a specific name containing a single element (besides that, organise and style your design file as you want):
+Each token has to be a single layer following a specific naming (besides that, organise and style your design file as you want):

--   **Color** component named `color-xxx` with **fill as the token value**
+-   **Color** named `color-xxx` with **fill as the token value**
 -   **Spacing** named `spacing-xxx` with **height as the token value**
 -   **Font family** named `font-family-xxx` with **font family set as token value**
 -   **Font size and weight** named `font-style-xxx` with **font size and weight set as token value**
 -   **Icons** named `icon-xxx` with **the icon shape as the first child layer**

+The token can also be a group named by the rules.
+The style will be read by the last (bottom most) layer of the group.

 Here's an example file - https://www.figma.com/file/s3DjttpILZzr4LC6WrkJun/Dark-theme?node-id=0%3A1